clirdlf/ndsa.org/infrastructure.md

 layout: page
 permalink: /working-groups/infrastructure/
 ---
-**Infrastructure Interest Group Co-Chairs**: Nathan Tallman - ntt7 at psu dot edu; Sibyl Schaefer, University of California, San Diego - sschaefer at ucsd dot edu
+**Infrastructure Interest Group Co-Chairs**: Nathan Tallman - ntt7 at psu dot edu; Corey Davis - corey at coppul dot ca

 *Take me to the [Infrastructure Interest Group Listserv](http://lists.clir.org/cgi-bin/wa?A0=NDSA-INFRASTRUCTURE)!
 If you are already a member of this Interest Group, you can always access the listserv (including its archives) at that link.
 To join this Interest Group, please contact the coordinators.*